 - the rate for 18 to 20-year-olds will increase from £10 to £10.85 per hour

-Importantly, enforcement of the minimum wage will be transferred to a newly-created body, the Fair Work Agency, with expectations that there will be stricter monitoring of its payment.
+Importantly, enforcement of the minimum wage will be transferred to a newly created body, the Fair Work Agency, with expectations of stricter monitoring of its payment.

 Action for employers:

-- Review pay levels for staff paid at, or just above minimum wage, including taking corrective action for anyone identified to be receiving less the minimum.
+- Review pay levels for staff paid at or just above minimum wage, and take corrective action for anyone identified as receiving less than the minimum.

 - Amend any internal pay banding scales or documentation that make reference to minimum wage figures.

-- Review any working practices that may mean staff unintentionally fall below minimum wage.
+- Review any working practices that may result in staff unintentionally falling below the minimum wage.

 Paternity and unpaid parental leave become day 1 rights